AckerlyXu/heima/articles/virtual-network/virtual-network-vnet-plan-design-arm.md

 ### Name resolution
 By default, your VNet uses [Azure-provided name resolution](virtual-networks-name-resolution-for-vms-and-role-instances.md) to resolve names inside the VNet, and on the public Internet.
 However, if you connect your VNets to your on-premises data centers, you need to provide [your own DNS server](virtual-networks-name-resolution-for-vms-and-role-instances.md) to resolve names between your networks.

-### <a name="Limits"></a> Limits
+### Limits
 Review the networking limits in the [Azure limits](../azure-subscription-service-limits.md#networking-limits) article to ensure that your design doesn't conflict with any of the limits.
-Some limits can be increased by opening a [support ticket](https://www.azure.cn/support/support-ticket-form/?l=zh-cn).
+Some limits can be increased by opening a support ticket.

 ### Role-Based Access Control (RBAC)
 You can use [Azure RBAC](../active-directory/role-based-access-built-in-roles.md) to control the level of access different users may have to different resources in Azure.
 That way you can segregate the work done by your team based on their needs.